The overtime attorneys at Aegis Law Firm in Orange County offer free consultations. Call us at (949) 379-6250 or contact us online to get started.

 There are many tactics employers use to intentionally underpay their workers.
 Unfortunately, due to the complexity of wage and employment laws, it is easy for employees to be exploited.
 If you find yourself in this situation, questioning your boss and fighting for the wages you are owed can be intimidating.
 An Orange County overtime lawyer from Aegis Law Firm will know how to deal with defiant employers and advocate for your rights.

 They will perform an extensive review of your employment record and determine the best course of action to obtain your overtime pay, in addition to any penalties that may apply.
-With their knowledge and experience, they will know how to use the state and federal wage and labor laws to get you the back pay you deserve.
+With our knowledge and experience, our Orange County employment lawyers will know how to use the state and federal wage and labor laws to get you the back pay you deserve.

 In California, overtime is paid at one-and-a-half times your regular rate of pay for all time worked over 8 hours a day or 40 hours in a week.
 In addition, time worked over 12 hours in a day or over 8 hours on the seventh consecutive day are to be paid at twice your regular rate of pay.